 True lovers of antiquity must visit Saqqaa, which, according to many tourists, is more interesting than the famous monuments in Giza.
 Recognized as the oldest stone structure in the world, the unique step pyramid of Djoser is part of the funeral complex of King Djoser, ruler of the 3rd Dynasty.
 It is a unique, six-level pyramid, designed by the architect Imhotep.

-One of the best, most comfortable, and also one of the most enjoyable ways to explore Egypt is a cruise along the Nile.
+One of the best, most comfortable, and also one of the most enjoyable ways to explore with luxury Egypt vacation is to take a cruise along the Nile.
 Sailing along the lush shores of the Nile Valley surrounded by golden sand dunes.
 Then visiting ancient Egyptian buildings and monuments such as Kom Ombo and Abu Simbel are undoubtedly on the wish list of any tourist visiting Egypt.

 Karnak Temple Complex